 I started by attending Northwestern University’s master’s program in predictive analytics.
 I wanted to learn how to leverage algorithms to discover deeper insights and also improve my ability to manage the business side of analytics and drive adoption and innovation.
 While in the program, I started searching for roles that were interesting, scientific and where I would be able to lead teams into new analytical areas.
 I also had a desire to use my work to have a lasting impact on our community and quality of life on some scale, so I searched for roles where I could participate in the proliferation of data for the greater good.
 I chose to work for a technology group within a large medical device company.
 This position was ripe with opportunities to leverage real data science to improve clinical decisions and patient safety and was a splendid fit with my desired career goals.

 Aside from the calming nature of data, I truly enjoy the first-degree impact I can have on the world.
 It’s rewarding work and drives a fervent desire to be as accurate as possible.
 It’s also a wealth of interesting information and it’s constantly evolving.
 No two days are ever the same.

 Also, I work with great people.
 It’s amazing how compassionate people are in this industry.
-Everyone is genuinely interested in their patients’ wellbeing.
+Everyone is genuinely interested in a patients’ wellbeing.